glimpseapp/glimpse-function-user/README.md

 ## Deploy
 Deploy
- 1. Deploy your project using `firebase deploy --except hosting`
+ 1. Deploy your project using `firebase deploy --only functions:user`